ship-components/ship-components-buttons/README.md

 2. `npm test`

 ## History
+* 0.2.0 - Added support for the follow a attributes: download, ping, rel
 * 0.1.4 - Moved ship-components-* to dependencies
 * 0.1.3 - Updated devDependencies and broke tests...
 * 0.1.2 - Fixed css with wrapper